PeterShaggyNoble/MDI-Sandbox/README.md

 - allowing the use of custom path data in the automated preview generator,
 - adding the stock Google icons to the automated preview generator,
 - a PHP library, which can already be downloaded for testing through the Sandbox (see [this issue](https://github.com/Templarian/MaterialDesign/issues/3087) for more details),
-- a JavaScript library,
+- a JavaScript library, and,
-- a tool to keep the issue tracker automatically updated, and,
+- a tool to keep the issue tracker automatically updated.
-- a new library section for [rejected icons](https://github.com/Templarian/MaterialDesign/issues?q=is%3Aclosed+label%3A%22Rejected+%3Anegative_squared_cross_mark%3A%22).

 New features will occasionally be available to preview & test at [petershaggynoble.github.io/MDI-Sandbox/src/](https://petershaggynoble.github.io/MDI-Sandbox/src/).